 One of the best-rated bathroom faucets is also the Moen Brantford 6610.
 It’s a two-handle low arc faucet, which combines a timeless look and strength.
 It’s designed in traditional style and is available in 3 finishes: chrome, brushed nickel, and oil-rubbed bronze.
 So you can choose the finish that will match your bathroom fittings.
 The chrome finish gives the most eye-catching look, while brushed nickel has a warm stainless steel appearance.

-The two lever design allows to easily adjust pressure and temperature to the desired levels.
+The two-lever design allows for easily adjust pressure and temperature to the desired levels.
 This bathroom faucet also meets the WaterSense criteria, delivering the maximum water flow of 1.2 GPM.
 It provides an aerated stream, so while using less water, it delivers more pressure.

 The spout reaches out to 5.06 inches, which should give good clearance for most sinks.
 However, some people have commented that the faucet was covering half of their sink.
 So keep that in mind if you have a really small sink.